 Recent and ongoing investments are making Grand Rapids even more attractive and amenable to meeting planners, attendees and their families.

 For example: The Gerald R. Ford International Airport is currently in the midst of a $600 million dollar expansion program that has further improved its best-in-class service experience.
-A new 12,000-seat outdoor amphitheater and public park along the Grand River in downtown Grand Rapids is scheduled for completion in spring of 2026.
-The first phase of construction has begun on a $50 million renovation of the riverfront Grand Rapids Public Museum, which is adding new exhibit and event space and enhancing access to the river.
-Construction plans have been filed for a new Amway soccer stadium downtown, which will host professional soccer games, tournaments, and community events.
+The Acrisure Amphitheater, a new 12,000-seat outdoor concert venue and public park along the Grand River in downtown Grand Rapids, is scheduled for completion in spring of 2026.
+The first phase of construction has begun on a $55 million renovation of the riverfront Grand Rapids Public Museum , which is adding new exhibit and event space and enhancing access to the river.
+The $175 million Amway Stadium is set to host an MLS Next Pro League soccer team when it opens downtown in 2027.

 There’s also the recent renovations of the Amway Grand Plaza Hotel, the city’s historic 656-room luxury hotel; Frederik Meijer Gardens & Sculpture Park, named the nation’s #1 sculpture park; Rosa Parks Circle , a downtown gathering space designed by renowned sculptor Maya Lin; and much more.